strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 # import your data with the default parameters and pass an encryption key:
 strapi import -f <your-filepath-and-filename> --key my-key

+# import only your configuration:
+strapi import --only config

 ```